 The objective of own funds management is to maintain sufficient own funds to cover the MCR, SCR and Own Solvency Needs requirement at all times.
 The own funds are required to be of sufficient quality to meet the eligibility requirements in Article 82 of the Delegated Regulation.
-The ratio of Own Funds to SCR is reviewed by the Board Audit Committee, Senior Management and the Finance Committee on a quarterly basis.
+The Company must ensure that it has and will have in the future sufficient capital to pay its policyholders and all other creditors in full as these liabilities fall due.
+This means that the Company must hold an appropriate amount and quality of capital in order to meet regulatory requirements as well as additional capital relevant to its specific capital needs given its risk profile, financial condition, business model and strategy, overall complexity, sensitivity to changing conditions and other factors that may arise from time to time.
+A strong capital position enables the Company to continue to operate through periods of severe stress.
+The Company measures and calculates capital using the Standard Formula.
+The ratio of Own Funds to SCR is reviewed by the Board Audit Committee, Management and the Finance Committee on a quarterly basis.
 Responsibility for own funds management ultimately rests with the Company's Board.
 As part of own funds management, the Company prepares ongoing annual solvency projections and reviews the structure of own funds and future requirements.
-The annual ORSA contains a five-year projection of funding requirements under a range of scenarios.
+The annual ORSA contains a fiveyear projection of funding requirements under a range of scenarios.